 Landia’s acclaimed GasMix system is at the heart of the new biogas making process using anaerobic-digestion, at Cory Environmental.
 Cory, with over 40 sites are one of the UK's leading recycling, waste management and energy recovery companies.
 March 2014: Cory has unveiled its first anaerobic digestion facility, which will produce renewable energy to power local homes.

-Generating up to 500kw of energy per hour for on-site use and export to the National Grid, Cory’s inaugural digester at Weston-Super-Mare has the capacity to handle 12,000 tonnes of food waste pa.
-Around 7,500 tonnes of this is part of a seven year waste treatment contract with North Somerset Council.
+Cory's first digester in Weston-Super-Mare can handle 12,000 tonnes of food waste per year and generates up to 500kw of energy per hour for on-site use and export to the National Grid.
+7,500 tonnes of this amount is part of a seven-year waste treatment contract with the North Somerset Council.

 Alistair Holl, Cory’s Director of Resource Management, said: